Multi-Atlas Brain Network Classification through Consistency Distillation and Complementary Information Fusion: Experimental Results

 \subsection{Brain Network Datasets}

-We use four brain network datasets from different data sources for various disorders, which are ABIDE~\citep{craddock2013neuro} for Autism (ASD), ADNI~\citep{dadi2019benchmarking} for AD, PPMI~\citep{badea2017exploring} for Parkinson's disease (PD), and Mātai for mild traumatic brain injury (mTBI)~\citep{xu2023data}.
-Statistics of the brain network datasets are summarized in Table \ref{tab:dataset_statistic}.
-The atlases we use are Schaefer~\citep{Schaefer135632} and AAL~\citep{tzourio2002automated} with 100 and 116 ROIs, respectively.
-The detailed dataset description is provided in Appendix \ref{app:dataset} while the implementation detail of our experiments is given in Appendix \ref{app:imple_detail}.
+We use four brain network datasets released by Xu et al.~\cite{xu2023data} to study various disorders: ABIDE~\cite{craddock2013neuro} for Autism Spectrum Disorder (ASD), ADNI~\cite{dadi2019benchmarking} for Alzheimer's Disease (AD), PPMI~\cite{badea2017exploring} for Parkinson's Disease (PD), and Mātai for mild traumatic brain injury (mTBI)~\cite{xu2023data}.
+A summary of the brain network datasets is provided in Table \ref{tab:dataset_statistic}.
+The atlases used in this study are Schaefer~\cite{Schaefer135632} and AAL~\cite{tzourio2002automated}, with 100 and 116 ROIs, respectively.
+We choose these two atlases because they are among the most widely used and well-established brain parcellation schemes in the neuroimaging community.
+Importantly, they represent two complementary perspectives: the AAL atlas is based on anatomical landmarks, while the Schaefer atlas is derived from functional connectivity patterns.

+\textbf{ABIDE} The ABIDE initiative aggregates functional brain imaging data from multiple research labs worldwide to support ASD research.
+The age range of participants spans from 5 to 64 years.
+The dataset classifies subjects into two groups: typical controls (TC) and individuals diagnosed with ASD.

+\textbf{ADNI} The raw images used in this study were obtained from the ADNI database (\url{adni.loni.usc.edu}).
+Launched in 2003 as a public-private partnership led by Principal Investigator Michael W. Weiner, MD, the primary goal of ADNI is to test whether serial MRI, PET, other biological markers, and clinical assessments can be combined to measure the progression of mild cognitive impairment (MCI) and early Alzheimer's Disease (AD).
+For up-to-date information, visit \url{www.adni-info.org}.
+We include subjects from six distinct stages of AD: cognitively normal (CN), significant memory concern (SMC), MCI, early MCI (EMCI), late MCI (LMCI), and AD.

+\textbf{PPMI} The Parkinson's Progression Markers Initiative (PPMI) is a comprehensive study aimed at identifying biological markers associated with Parkinson's risk, onset, and progression.
+The PPMI dataset includes multimodal and multi-site MRI images from subjects in four distinct groups: normal controls (NC), scans without evidence of dopaminergic deficit (SWEDD), prodromal Parkinson’s disease, and diagnosed PD.

+\textbf{Mātai} The Mātai study is a longitudinal, single-site, single-scanner investigation designed to detect subtle brain changes due to a season of contact sports.
+This dataset consists of brain network data collected from the Gisborne-Tairāwhiti region of New Zealand, with 35 contact sport players imaged pre-season (N=35) and post-season (N=25).
+Subtle brain changes confirmed by diffusion imaging studies were observed as a result of playing contact sports.